Road Rash Scar – Treatment, Causes, Diagnosis

 You can usually self-diagnose a road rash.
 The injury will likely feel painful and have a bright red appearance.
 You may also notice swelling or warmth on or around the wound.

-If you notice new or worsening swelling, heat, or a foul smell, or if your road rash is larger than the size of your palm, contact your doctor or go to urgent care to treat road rash.
+If you notice new or worsening swelling, heat, or a foul smell, or if your road rash is larger than the size of your palm, contact your doctor or go to urgent care to treat the road rash.

-ROAD RASH TREATMENT
+HOW TO TREAT ROAD RASH

 While abrasion wounds look bad and feel worse, learning how to heal road rash is relatively straightforward.
 Simply follow six easy steps to clean, protect, and heal your wound.

-Before you start treatment for your or a loved one’s road rash, make sure to wash your hands thoroughly with warm soap and water to help prevent infection.
+Before you start medical treatment for your or a loved one’s road rash, make sure to wash your hands thoroughly with warm soap and water to help prevent infection.

 1. Wash the Injury